Ali246801232/CIEPaperFinder/README.md

 ### Downloading and Running

-To use the program, all you need to do is download the `CIEPaperFinder` directory from the latest release at [Releases](https://github.com/Ali246801232/CIEPaperFinder/releases).
+To use the program, all you need to do is download the `CIEPaperFinder.zip` file from the latest release at [Releases](https://github.com/Ali246801232/CIEPaperFinder/releases).
 All required files and dependencies are included inside of this, so no additional installation is necessary.
-After downloading, simply execute the `CIEPaperFinder.exe` file inside of the mentioned directory.
+After downloading, simply extract the directory execute the `CIEPaperFinder.exe` file inside.

 ### How to Use